hapify/hapify/docs/templating/javascript/usage.md

 Now we know the model object structure, we can start coding a JavaScript template.

 When running the generation, the JavaScript templates are wrapped into a function.
 Therefore, the code you are writing is the body of this function.
-You code must return a string.
+Your code must return a string.

-### Single model template
+### Single-model template

 === "JavaScript"